ybiquitous/bem-ts/README.md

 ### `bem()`

-The `bem()` function receives a block name and creates a new function which generates class names.
+The `bem()` function receives a block name and creates a new function that generates class names.
 The created function can receive elements or modifiers.

-The `bem()` function can receive the following options.
+The function can receive the following options:

 | Name                                        | Type                 | Default |
 | ------------------------------------------- | -------------------- | ------- |